mnikander/lab/0009-typechecker-basics-in-datalog/readme.md

 let l: i1 = not c    % error: trying to assign from a variable which has an error let m: i4 = not 0    % error: trying to assign an i1 into an i4
 ```
 Unfortunately, allowing functions to take (1) constants and (2) variables as arguments, greatly complicates the rules unless they are rewritten from the ground up.

-The new set of rules has a function `type(N, T)` which enforces that the name `N` has type `T`.
-To do this, it looks at the corresponding let-binding for the name `N` and then dispatches to rules which assert that the type of a constant, variable, or function call return-value is indeed `T`.

 Here is the new set of rules:
 ```
 % helpers